 He will listen to your goals and discuss your current lifestyle.
 This comprehensive evaluation and in-depth discussion results in the development of a custom treatment plan to address all physical issues with the abdomen, including excess fat and hanging skin, and split muscle structure.

 With several options available, Dr. Whitfield will determine which procedure will be most effective in your case.
-All tummy tuck procedures are customized to suit the patient.
+All procedures for tummy tuck in Austin are customized to suit the patient.

 Most patients want a mini tummy tuck because it sounds less invasive.
 However, not all patients are good candidates for this procedure.
 A mini abdominoplasty is designed mostly for mild cases where loose muscles and excess fat and skin are strictly on the lower abdomen, below the belly button.
 To be a good candidate, you should have little skin laxity or presence of stretch marks.